Skip to main content

 A compromised back position during the Foam Roll Back puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Moving too fast and losing control of the movement.
+Moving too fast and missing the tight spots.

 Rushing through the Foam Roll Back reduces the time your Erector spinae spends under tension — which is one of the main drivers of growth.
 Aim for a controlled 2-second lowering phase on every rep.